techjay-c/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**
 `PATIENT_ID` refers to the index number shown in the displayed list of patients. <br>
-You may use `list-patient` to check out the `PATIENT_ID` first.
+You may use `list-patient` to check the `PATIENT_ID` first.
 </div>

 **Example:**
 * `filter-appointment patient 1` <br>
-This gives you all appointments under the patient with the `PATIENT_ID` 1.
+This shows you all the appointments under the patient with the `PATIENT_ID` 1.
 ![filter-appointment-patient-example](images/ug/appointment/FilterAppointmentPatientExample.png){: .centered-image }